swaty06/swaty06/README.md

 - Gained hands-on experience in the installation, configuration, and testing of various components within the Hadoop ecosystem.

 #### **Software Developer**
-*Atwic Research and Development Pvt Ltd, Kochin*
+*Atwic Research and Development Pvt Ltd, *
 *2017-2018*

 - Proficiently utilized OpenCV Python and Deep Learning techniques for image classification tasks.